mrbm838/StudyNotes/C#笔记.md

     }
     set { _gender = value; }
 }
-// Equal to automatic attribute, but it can't add condition public int Age
+// Equal to automatic attribute, but the bottom one can't add condition。
+// In addition, automatic attribute still implicit creation of field. public int Age
 {
 	get;